kerlwsyoussef/E-commerce-Web-App-CodeIgniter/README.md

 No page reloads, smooth user experience

 This is an ongoing project.
-Soon there will be an Admin Dashboard to manage products and an improved Stripe Payment Gateway integration.
+Soon there will be an Admin Dashboard to manage products.